Metro gets its first taste of the Mumbai rains

-Water started leaking around 11.30 am in a compartment of a Ghatkopar-bound train; Metro officials say the AC duct had developed some problems, causing water to drip from it; roofs at some stations were also leaking
+Water started leaking around 11.30 am in a compartment of a Ghatkopar-bound train; officials say AC duct had developed problems, causing water to drip; roofs at some stations were also leaking

 Mumbai Metro achieved its inaugural leak in the heavy rains that lashed the city yesterday, when one of the compartments started leaking water.
 The incident occurred in a Ghatkopar-bound Metro train around 11.30 am.

 A baggage-scanning machine had to be closed off yesterday as there was water leaking near it, at the Ghatkopar Metro station